markjprice/chatgpt-vb/docs/bonus/beyond/README.md

 All three offer free access through their web chat apps with no payment required to start.
 Organizations with the technical resources to self-host an open-weight model on their own hardware or a Western cloud provider can avoid sending any data to Chinese servers at all, though that setup is outside the scope of this guide.

 > **Watch out:** Do not send confidential client information, health records, financial details, or any other regulated data through the hosted DeepSeek, Qwen, or Kimi apps or APIs.
 Once that data reaches a server in China, it falls under Chinese law rather than the privacy rules you may already follow for other tools.
 This same caution applies to any hosted AI service outside your own country whose data-handling rules you have not checked.

+DeepSeek, Qwen, and Kimi each publish their pricing primarily on a developer platform page (API docs, token rates, and rate limits) rather than on a consumer plans page.
+That reflects how these companies expect to be used: as a model you connect to your own application, coding tool, or agent harness through an API key, priced by the token, rather than as a subscription a knowledge worker signs up for directly.
+Qwen and Kimi in particular are positioned almost entirely this way.
+Their public-facing chat apps exist, but the companies' own marketing and documentation point developers toward Alibaba Cloud Model Studio and the Kimi developer platform, not toward a branded consumer app with tiered plans.
+DeepSeek is the exception worth calling out separately below.

+- **DeepSeek**: [api-docs.deepseek.com/quick_start/pricing](https://api-docs.deepseek.com/quick_start/pricing/) — DeepSeek's chat app itself is free with no consumer subscription tiers, so this API token-pricing page is the closest official equivalent to a "plans" page.
+- **Qwen**: [alibabacloud.com/help/en/model-studio/model-pricing](https://www.alibabacloud.com/help/en/model-studio/model-pricing) — official pricing for Qwen models served through Alibaba Cloud Model Studio (formerly DashScope/Bailian).
+- **Kimi**: [platform.kimi.ai/docs/pricing](https://platform.kimi.ai/docs/pricing/chat-v1) — Moonshot AI's official developer platform pricing docs for the Kimi models.

 ## Try it now